zextras/tech-doc/source/_includes/_installation/_roles/role-vs.rst

    level, please refer to section :ref:`vs-recorder-conf` for directions.

-   The recorded sessions will be stored in directory :file:`/var/lib/videoserver/` on the Node which features the :ref:`role-prov-install` Role, because the ability to record requires a Node which features that Role.
-Make sure that the directory has sufficient free space, otherwise recorded videos can not be stored.
+   A recorded session is temporary stored in directory :file:`/var/lib/videoserver/` on the Node featuring the |vs| Role: make sure that this directory has sufficient free space, otherwise recorded videos can not be stored.
+As soon as the recording session terminates, the file will be processed and moved to the Node featuring the :ref:`role-prov-install`.

    .. hint:: You can mount on that location a dedicated disk or
       partition and keep it monitored for space usage.